alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/08/sql-iceberg.md

 ## UNIQUE

-It's a special type of index that blocks repeated values in a column.
+It's a special type of constraint that blocks repeated values in a column.
+In most databases, creating an unique constraint also creates an index for this column.

 ```sql
 CREATE TABLE [dbo].[Person] (